keshpr/AIRunner/README.md

 Video Game made using Unity

 Video game for mobile, currently for iOS.
-Code and other Unity assets available in the zip file.
+Code and other Unity assets available.

 Made by:
 Shree Kesava Narayan Prasanna (shreekesava@gmail.com)